 Our large lab provides testing capacity.
 This keeps our lead teams on scheduling short.
-We also provide thorough and accurate reports soon after testing has completed.
+We also provide thorough and accurate reports soon after testing has been completed.
 Our pricing is extremely competitive and we offer volume discounts.

 The following sections provide more details on ISTA 2A package testing.

 ISTA 2A series package testing is designed for packages that weigh 150 pounds or less.
-The one exception is individual packaged-products on a visible skid or pallet that weigh more than 100 pounds.
+The one exception is individual packaged products on a visible skid or pallet that weigh more than 100 pounds.
 These packages can be tested to ISTA 2B or ISTA 3E.